 SEO Cold Email Templates that Actually Get Responses

-Emailing people of interest without any prior introduction or notice is just as necessary in the world of SEO as it is in pretty much any other industry.
+Emailing people of interest without any prior introduction or notice is just as necessary in the world of SEO as it is in pretty much any other industry that relies on selling a product or service.

 While cold emailing can have massive potential for unlocking the doors of opportunity, the large majority of people do not have much luck with it – or a lot less than they could.

-First, we’ve outlined the basic concepts of cold emailing that will help generate interest and responses rather than dead silence – whether you are using templates or not.
+First, we’ve outlined the basic concepts of cold emailing that will your sales and marketing team generate interest and responses from an ideal customer in regard to your value proposition rather than just painful dead silence – whether you are using templates or not.

-After that, we’ve included 5 SEO cold email templates that we’ve had lots of success with over the years to help generate SEO leads and get guest posting opportunities and other types of backlinks.
+After that, we’ve included 5 SEO cold email templates that we’ve had lots of success with over the years that have boosted our sales outreach and helped generate SEO leads and get guest posting opportunities and other types of backlinks.

-Getting next to no replies to your emails stops now.
+Fortunately for you, getting next to no replies from your cold email outreach stops now.

 What is Cold Emailing?

-Cold emails are emails to people that you don’t already have a relationship with.
-You don’t really know them, and they don’t really know you.
+Cold emails are emails that you, a business development, or sales team send out to prospective customers/clients whom you don’t already have a relationship with.
+In other words, you don’t really know them, and they don’t really know you.

-According to Mailchimp, the average open rate of cold emails is about 20%.
-A good response rate to shoot for is 5-10%, with many people closer to the 0% mark.
+According to Mailchimp, average cold email response rates are around 20%.
+A good response rate to shoot for is 5-10%.
+However, most response rates are sadly hovering above the 0% mark.

-In the SEO industry, these emails are often the only way to reach somebody of importance.
-They can help to expand your client base, get backlinks, and open up new business opportunities.
+In the SEO industry, a cold email is often the only way to reach the right person or someone from the company of interest.
+An effective cold email campaign can expand your client base, get backlinks, and open up new business opportunities.

-Even if you’re not sending any cold emails, if you have any websites live chances are you’ve been receiving quite a lot of them.
+Even if you’re not sending any cold emails, if you have any websites live, chances are you have been receiving quite a lot of them (sometimes from people who know you’re busy).

 And 99.9% of them are complete crap.